Kaliumhexacyanoferrat/GenHTTP/README.md

 ## Features

-- Setup new webservices or [themed](https://github.com/Kaliumhexacyanoferrat/GenHTTP.Themes) websites in a couple of minutes
+- Setup new webservices or websites in a couple of minutes using [project templates](https://www.nuget.org/packages/GenHTTP.Templates/)
 - [Optimized](https://genhttp.org/features) out of the box (e.g. by bundling resources or compressing results)
 - Small memory and storage [footprint](https://genhttp.org/features#footprint)
+- Several [themes](https://github.com/Kaliumhexacyanoferrat/GenHTTP.Themes) available to be chosen from
 - Grade A+ security level according to SSL Labs

 ## Getting Started